-Symptom Reason Solution Disabling SELinux on page 240 and Disabling the Firewall on page 240.
+Symptom Reason Solution Disabling SELinux on page 242 and Disabling the Firewall on page 242.
 Some cluster hosts do not appear when you click Find Hosts in install or update wizard.
 You may have network connectivity problems.
 Make sure all cluster hosts have SSH port 22 open.
 Check other common causes of loss of connectivity such as firewalls and interference from SELinux.
-For more information, see Disabling SELinux on page 240 and Disabling the Firewall on page 240.
+For more information, see Disabling SELinux on page 242 and Disabling the Firewall on page 242.
 "Access denied" in install or update wizard during database configuration for Activity Monitor or Reports Manager.
 Hostname mapping or permissions are incorrectly set up.
-For hostname configuration, see Configuring Network Names (CDH 4) or Configuring Network Names on page 239 (CDH 5).
+For hostname configuration, see Configuring Network Names (CDH 4) or Configuring Network Names on page 241 (CDH 5).
 For permissions, make sure the values you enter into the wizard match those you used when you configured the databases.
 The value you enter into the wizard as the database hostname must match the value you entered for the hostname (if any) when you configured the database.
 For example, if you had entered the following when you created the database grant all on activity_monitor.
-TO 'amon_user'@'myhost1.myco.com' IDENTIFIED BY 'amon_password'; the value you enter here for the database hostname must be myhost1.myco.com.
-If you did not specify a host, or used a wildcard to allow access from any host, you can enter either the fully-qualified domain name (FQDN), or localhost.
+TO 'amon_user'@'myhostl.myco.com' IDENTIFIED BY 'amon_password'; the value you enter here for the database hostname must be myhostl.myco.com If you did not specify a host, or used a wildcard to allow access from any host, you can enter either the fully-qualified domain name (FQDN), or localhost.
 For example, if you entered grant all on activity_monitor.
-TO 'amon_password'; the value you enter for the database hostname can be either the FQDN or localhost.
+TO 'amon_user'@'%' IDENTIFIED BY 'amon_password'; the value you enter for the database hostname can be either the FQDN or localhost.
 Activity Monitor, Reports Manager, or Service Monitor databases fail to start.
 MySQL binlog format problem.
-Setbinlog_format=mixedin/etc/my.cnf.
-For more information, see this MySQL bug report.
-See also Cloudera Manager and Managed Service Datastores on page 72.
+Set binlog_format=mixed in /etc/my.cnf For more information, see this MySQL bug report.
+See also Cloudera Manager and Managed Service Datastores on page 73.
 You have upgraded the Cloudera Manager Server, but now cannot start services.
 You may have mismatched versions Make sure you have upgraded the Cloudera Manager Agents on all hosts.
 (The previous